Past, Present, Future

 From the smallest personal beginnings to the largest human triumphs, why are we here if not to dream?
 Dreams and goals shape children's lives and motivate them to

-learn.
-Principals, teachers, and parents play a critical role in helping young people discover who they are and encouraging their dreams and goals.
+Teachers, principals, and parents play a critical role in helping young people discover who they are and encouraging their dreams and goals.
 The beginning and end of the school year are ideal times to focus on dreams and goals.
-Here's an activity set for starting and ending the school year right.
+Here's a set of activities for starting and ending the school year right.

 Dreams are important for all ages.
 Dreams encompass goals and more.
 They give your life purpose, direction, and meaning.
 They shape your life choices, help you build toward the future, and give you a sense of control and hope.
 They're an expression of your potential and give voice to your talents.
 They're a source of pleasure and help develop the self.
 And they can change the world – just think of those famous words from Martin Luther King, Jr., "I have a dream!"
 Dreamers are the ones who have the courage and creativity to see beyond "what is" to "what can be" to make a difference in their own life and the lives of others.